-- establishing and implementing the Risk Management Program and the policies and procedures that are required to effectively manage risk within GDI Property Group; - promoting a risk management culture within GDI Property Group; - establishing clear delineations of lines of responsibility for managing the end to end risk process; - continuously monitoring changes in GDI Property Group's activities and ensuring that risks arising from any significant changes are considered within the risk framework; - maintaining GDI Property Group's risk register; - ensuring that risk controls and treatment plans are carried out efficiently and effectively; and - preparing risk management reports for management and the Board.
+- establishing and implementing the Risk Management Program and the policies and procedures that are required to effectively manage risk within GDI; - promoting a risk management culture within GDI; - establishing clear delineations of lines of responsibility for managing the end to end risk process; - continuously monitoring changes in GDI's activities and ensuring that risks arising from any significant changes are considered within the risk framework; - maintaining GDI's risk register; - ensuring that risk controls and treatment plans are carried out efficiently and effectively; and - preparing risk management reports for management and the Board.

-GDI Property Group utilises a workflow management tool that enables the Board and employees to manage and monitor GDI Property Group's risks and its overall compliance performance.
-GDI Property Group's Risk Manager has the principal responsibility of co-ordinating GDI Property Group's Risk Management Program.
-Within its operations the Risk Management Program requires GDI Property Group to review its risks and to consider risks arising from the relationships with key stakeholders, including other group entities, as well as those arising from external events that are beyond its control.
+GDI utilises a workflow management tool that enables the Board and employees to manage and monitor GDI's risks and its overall compliance performance.
+GDI's Risk Manager has the principal responsibility of coordinating GDI's Risk Management Program.
+Within its operations the Risk Management Program requires GDI to review its risks and to consider risks arising from the relationships with key stakeholders, including other group entities, as well as those arising from external events that are beyond its control.
 Each identified risk event is loaded onto the workflow management tool, assessed as to its likelihood and consequence, ranked in priority and linked to existing controls and/or treatment plans.
-The workflow management tool is supported by day-to-day monitoring of risks by GDI Property Group staff, who are trained to be aware of risk issues and raise them with the Risk Manager as they arise.
+The workflow management tool is supported by day-to-day monitoring of risks by GDI staff, who are trained to be aware of risk issues and raise them with the Risk Manager as they arise.

-During the reporting period, management reported to the Board (through the Audit, Risk and Compliance Committee) on the effectiveness of the management of the material risks faced by the Company during FY18.
-The Board/Audit, Risk and Compliance Committee has reviewed the risk management framework and is satisfied that it continues to be sound
+During the reporting period, management reported to the Board (through the Audit, Risk and Compliance Committee) on the effectiveness of the management of the material risks faced by GDI.
+The Board/Audit, Risk and Compliance Committee has reviewed the risk management framework and is satisfied that it continues to be sound.

-In the absence of an internal audit function, the Audit, Risk and Compliance Committee reviews and evaluates GDI Property Group's risk management framework quarterly and such review and evaluation is a standing agenda item at Committee meetings.
+In the absence of an internal audit function, the Audit, Risk and Compliance Committee reviews and evaluates GDI's risk management framework quarterly and such review and evaluation is a standing agenda item at Committee meetings.
 The Audit, Risk and Compliance Committee also receives a degree of assurance from the fact that compliance by GDI Funds Management Limited, the Responsible Entity of GDI Property Trust, with GDI Property Trust's Compliance Plan is also audited by an external auditor.

-GDI Property Group recognises that all businesses have some level of exposure to risks and these are disclosed in the Directors Report contained in the Annual Financial Report.
-The specific economic, environmental and social sustainability risks that GDI Property Group is exposed to are:
+GDI recognises that all businesses have some level of exposure to risks and these are disclosed in the Directors Report contained in the Annual Financial Report.
+The specific economic, environmental and social sustainability risks that GDI is exposed to are:

-Risk Effect Mitigant(s) Management Economic Lower rents and increased vacancy; Lower property valuations; Capital scarcity impacting its availability and cost Rapid inflation increasing costs of interest rates Well located, multi tenanted buildings No large exposure to a single tenant Conservative balance sheet reflective of the then business objectives Annual revaluations Possible interest rate hedging Monitoring of asset performance and asset markets Monitoring of capital availability Monitoring of capital structure, debt expiries and interest rates Environmental Increased cost of occupancy, decreasing appeal of assets to existing and potential tenants NABERs ratings for all assets Utility audits and formal monitoring programs Energy procurement improvements "Go-Green" program
+Risk Effect Mitigant(s) Management Economic Lower rents and increased vacancy; Lower property valuations; Capital scarcity impacting its availability and cost Rapid inflation increasing costs of interest rates Well located, multi tenanted buildings No large exposure to a single tenant Conservative balance sheet reflective of the business objectives Annual revaluations Possible interest rate hedging Monitoring of asset performance and asset markets Monitoring of capital availability Monitoring of capital structure, debt expiries and interest rates Environmental Increased cost of occupancy, decreasing appeal of assets to existing and potential tenants NABERs ratings for all assets Utility audits and formal monitoring programs Energy procurement improvements "Go-Green" program

-GDI Property Group does not believe that it has any material exposure to social sustainability risks.
+GDI does not believe that it has any material exposure to social sustainability risks.